agency-quill/agency/documentation/web/dynamic-paper-mod.md

 |   W19_10_000_PPRMOD15 |   W19_10_000_PPRLBL15 |
 |   W19_10_000_PPRMOD16 |   W19_10_000_PPRLBL16 |

-When an offer code is finished the designer picks one of the test offer codes from the __Content__ column and places the `HTML` from the finished offer code in it.
-Then the offer code number is placed in the corresponding offer code from the __Label__ column.
+When an offer code is finished, the designer picks one of the test offer codes from the __Modules__ column and places the `HTML` from the finished offer code in it.
+Then the offer code number is placed in the corresponding offer code from the __Labels__ column.

-Once the test offer codes are live the test page is sent out for review. _Any edits need to be made to both the web request offer code and the test offer code._
+Once the test offer codes are live the test page is sent out for review. ___Any edits need to be made to both the web request offer code and the test offer code.___